 That being said, larger air stones will have more resistance than smaller bubblers hence will require a bigger air pump.
 Howbeit, any air stone will provide more resistance than no air stone.

-It is important you don’t skip putting a check valve in the air hose.
+It is important you don’t skip putting a check valve (see all accessories) in the air hose.
 This will protect the pump from damage in the event of a power failure.

 Basically, a check valve only let air move in one direction towards the air stone and prevent any water siphoning into the air pump from the fish tank.